nextui-org/nextui-cli/CONTRIBUTING.md

 ### Steps to PR

-1. Fork of the nextui cli repository and clone your fork
+1. Fork of the heroui cli repository and clone your fork

 2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/dropdown-hook` or `docs/menu-typo`. `type`